NicolasF425/OC-LETTINGS-FR/docs/source/workflow.rst

 job 1 : build
 -------------

+Build an environnement
-Test the code to be build on Docker
+Test the code

 job 2 : Docker
 --------------

-Create Docker image ang push on dockerhub
+Create Docker image and push on dockerhub

 job 3 : deployment on Render